"Honesty ... is not some measure against some absolute truth; we measure it against our awareness of our truths..." (1)

-For example, if I lie to someone my mind will consider the circumstances involved, many aspects of which we are not even consciously aware.
-It will consider the person we lied to, their appearance, tone, how we felt at the time, the potential impact of our lying and their interpretation of our lie and the context and so on.
+For example, if I lie to someone my mind will consider the circumstances involved, many aspects of which I may not even be consciously aware of.
+It will consider the person I lied to, my thoughts about them (including their appearance, tone, past history and so on), what I was thinking about and how I felt at the time, the potential impact of my lying and their interpretation of my lie, the likelihood of getting caught lying, and the context and so on.
 Every one of these "considerations" is a thought.
-These thoughts will then become connected to other thoughts it shares any commonalities with.
+These thoughts will then become connected to other thoughts it shares any commonalities with regardless of my conscious awareness of them.
 It will try to reconcile them during the integration process as best it can.
 This process can lead to the creation of conflicts with existing thoughts.
 In the case of lying, it will have conflicts by default.
-Nor does it matter if we are conscious of lying or not.
-This is a major source of our tangled web of poor mental programming, the issues we face in life and the depth of the mental illusions we have to deal with.
+Nor does it matter I am conscious of lying or not.
+Such events are a major source of our tangled web of poor mental programming, the issues we face in life and the depth of the mental illusions we have to deal with.

 Our intuition, along with other clairvoyant skills we may be trying to develop, are also significantly affected by our level of honesty for if the mind is bound by conflicts so is our conscious awareness.
 In order for out intuition and inner knowledge to flow our mind needs to be unbound.
 Dishonesty is insidious, even the most benign intent for our dishonesty provides our mind with more conflicts.
 This is one of the biggest challenges to unlocking our awareness.
 It matters not if we lie to someone to maintain a relationship, choose to do under the guise of sparing someone's feeling or even try to tell ourselves some things do not matter when they do, the result is the same.
 We can tell ourselves that such things are of little consequence because we know we are lying; this too is part of the illusion.